AntoineGautier/TestDesignDocuments/README.md

 the control schematic could be externalized in a single "master" file, and the visibility of the components could be toggled based on object attributes, mapped to the Modelica parameters.

+### To Be Further Specified

+- Direct graphical feedback at UI runtime or simple export capability
+- Output format: SVG, DXF, other
-The format of the external file needs to be further specified, taking into account the ability to store extended entity data.
+- In case of an external "master" file: Input format SVG, DXF, other — taking into account the ability to store extended entity data